 Scott McBride Smith is a recognized leader in worldwide music education.
 As the Cordelia Brown Murphy Professor of Piano Pedagogy at the University of Kansas since 2010, he focuses on national issues of teacher training and piano pedagogy.
 As President and CEO of the International Institute for Young Musicians, he leads a summer program offering specialized training for gifted young performers from around the world.
 And as co-author of the groundbreaking new series American Popular Piano, he has helped create a course of study for today’s student – providing tools that inspire the necessary hard work while playing music they love.

-Scott McBride Smith is President-Elect of the Music Teachers National Association of the United States.
-He is Visiting Professor at the Shanghai Conservatory in China and President of the U.S. Music Certification Exams.
+Scott McBride Smith is President of the Music Teachers National Association of the United States.
+He is Visiting Professor at the Shanghai Conservatory in China, as well as the Sichuan Conservatory and Shanghai Normal University.
+He is President of the U.S. Music Certification Exams.